 When you invest your money in different asset classes, even if one asset class does not perform well, another asset class is likely to make up for the loss.
 This means that over time, your overall return would fluctuate less and will be more predictable.

-Can you give me an example of that happening?
+Can you give me an example of predictable returns due to diversification?

 Well, is this proportion of 75% and 25% the same for everyone of all ages?